Mollicutes

-Mollicutes are parasites of various animals and plants, living on or in the host's cells.
+Mollicutes can be parasitic or saprotrophic.
+They can be parasites of various animals and plants, living on or in the host's cells.
 Many cause diseases in humans, attaching to cells in the respiratory or urogenital tracts, particularly species of Mycoplasma and Ureaplasma.
 Phytoplasma and Spiroplasma are plant pathogens associated with insect vectors.

+The absence of peptidoglycan makes them naturally resistant to antibiotics such as the beta-lactam antibiotics that target cell wall synthesis.
+Several species are pathogenic in humans, including Mycoplasmoides pneumoniae, which is an important cause of "walking" pneumonia and other respiratory disorders, and Mycoplasmoides genitalium, which is believed to be involved in pelvic inflammatory diseases.
+Mollicutes species are among the smallest organisms yet discovered, can survive without oxygen, and come in various shapes.
+For example, Md. genitalium is flask-shaped (about 300 x 600 nm), while Md. pneumoniae is more elongated (about 100 x 1000 nm), many Mollicutes species are coccoid.
+Hundreds of Mollicutes species, mainly those formerly classified in Mycoplasma, infect animals.

 Whereas formerly the trivial name "mycoplasma" (plural: "mycoplasmas") has commonly denoted any member of the class Mollicutes, it now in scientific classification refers exclusively to a member of the genus Mycoplasma.
+A reorganization of Mycoplasma in 2018 has moved many species out of the genus, making this old interpretation once again useful.
+The smallest taxonomic node that covers all members of pre-2018 Mycoplasma is Mollicutes.

-Origin and development to parasitic life
+Origin and evolution to parasitic life

-Analysis of the genomes of Mollicutes ("mycoplasmas") gives solid support for the hypothesis that Mollicutes have developed from Gram-positive bacteria by a process of reductive evolution.
-By adopting a parasitic mode of life with use of nutrients from their hosts, many Mollicutes were able to reduce their genetic material considerably.
+Analysis of the genomes of Mollicutes ("mycoplasmas") gives solid support for the hypothesis that Mollicutes evolved from Gram-positive bacteria by a process of reductive evolution.
+By adopting a parasitic mode of life with use of nutrients from their hosts, many Mollicutes reduced their genetic material considerably.
 On the other hand, they lost the genes for many assimilative processes.
 Thus, Mycoplasma possibly became the smallest self-replicating organism in nature.
-Mycoplasma genitalium, with 580,000 base pairs, has an especially small genome size.
+Mycoplasmoides genitalium, with 580,000 base pairs, has an especially small genome size.
 Some phytoplasmas also have a very small genome size.
 The genera with the smallest genome are considered to be phylogenetically the most "recent" mollicutes.

 To maintain their parasitic mode of life the Mollicutes have developed rather sophisticated mechanisms to colonize their hosts and resist the host immune system.